 Doorbell, not loud enough.
 What can I do?

-There is nothing you can do than to replace the transformer if it is a wired doorbell, but for wireless doorbells, you can increase the volume and also upgrade the chime.
+There is nothing you can do other than replace the transformer if it is a wired doorbell, but for wireless doorbells, you can increase the volume and also upgrade the chime.

 Best doorbell for the deaf

 since the deaf cannot hear a ringing bell, special doorbells with loud and visual alerts are made for them.

 The bell comes with bright flashing lights and an extra loud bell that will surely make the deaf notice the presence of the visitor.
 Example is physen doorbell

 If your chime keeps ringing, especially on a wired doorbell, know that the button stacked.